|Ed's Process Control Training Resources.All weld Programs.||

 Weld Current and Wire Feed Settings

-Great SPRAY start point.
+Great SPRAY start point. with 0.035 wire.

 3 o'clock with 27 cups of coffee, (27v).

 The following is an example of the way I used my WELD CLOCK method to simplify setting spray transfer weld parameters using an 0.035 wire.
 Just as short circuit has an optimum narrow weld parameter clock range so does spray transfer.

 For decades most wire feeders have provided a maximum wire feed rate of 600 to 800 in./min.
 The average wire feed rate is 700 in./min (18 m/min).
 With the wire feed control, think of it like a clock face.
 The wire feed starts at 7 o'clock and finishes at 5 o'clock.
 With those 10 settings, each turn on the control typically provides approx. 70 inches/min (1.8 m/min).